grininmonkey/node_rpi/README.md

 # soon™

-Raspberry PI tcp fixes to help prevent Influx traffic from blocking after a period of time, accumulating large number of TIME_WAIT sockets with Influx.
+Raspberry Pi tcp fixes to help prevent Influx traffic from blocking after a period of time, accumulating large number of TIME_WAIT sockets with Influx.

 Add these lines to `/etc/sysctl.conf`: